 - Working with elected local bodies (such as the Upper Harbour Board and Auckland Council) on developments within Hobsonville Point

 - Organising and promoting community events

-- Managing a community facility – Chichester Cottage – which once restored, will be available for hire
+- Managing a community facility – Chichester Cottage – which is available for hire

 - Dealing with breaches of the constitution

 Crockers Property Management manages the administration of HPRS as an Incorporated Society.
 Their responsibilities are:

 - Receiving and responding to members’ enquiries